 That’s a problem for the domain of institutional investing where groups are trusted with making decisions regarding billions of pounds of investment and securing the financial futures of millions.

 If we can help those groups make less biased decisions this ought to have a large investment and social dividend, how might we do that?

 Institutional investors like pension funds tend to think a lot about Governance:the organisational committees and process around making decisions.

-When it comes to investing I think “governance” should be defined as designing a decision process is as unbiased as possible.
+When it comes to investing I think “governance” should be defined as designing a decision process that is as unbiased as possible.

 In order to do that we need to understand carefully the myriad ways in which individuals and groups can make biased and irrational decisions when it comes to investing – and the fact is, there is so much evidence showing that we are, in fact biased, and that groups can often be more so, that it is a demanding task indeed to remove or minimise the impact of this (see for example my previous blogs on behavioral biases in investing and the problems with group decision making).

 Understanding the core biases is a good first step but simply telling ourselves not to do something doesn’t tend to be massively effective – and up until recently the “so what” has been a bit lacking when it comes to behavioral finance.
 The good news is that there is more and more thinking out there now on ways to actively correct for the biases that we have.

 Here are some suggested principles to design governance systems to try to counteract these tendencies. (in brackets are the specific biases that each step addresses).